 We have experienced in many schools, for instance, that teachers are taught to call the front office or the principal first.
-We highly encourage trusting the judgment of the teacher or staff member.
+We highly encourage trusting the judgement of the teacher or staff member to call police directly.

 #5: Frequency of Training – [Practice, Practice, Practice]

 - TRAIN FRQUENTLY.

 - PRACTICE in the form of table-top exercises or actual drills in sections of the facility at a time.